"Good evening, and welcome to The Money Programme. Tonight on The Money Programme, we're going to look at money.

 Live Action TV

-- In Monty Python's Flying Circus, the host of "The Money Programme" gets a bit carried away (see it here):
+- In Monty Python's Flying Circus, the host of "The Money Programme" gets a bit carried away (see here), and provides the page quote.

 - Lampshaded in the Malcolm in the Middle episode "Malcolm Babysits" where Malcolm, having money for the first time in his life, rubs it on his face and then asks to camera "Is this as creepy as I think it is?"